 Did you know?

-- All students will have clinical placements at Trinity College's associated teaching hospitals of St. James's and AMNCH in Tallaght, where there is an established expertise in most areas of physiotherapy.
+- All students will have clinical placements at Trinity's associated teaching hospitals of St. James's and AMNCH in Tallaght, where there is an established expertise in most areas of physiotherapy.
 These placements allow students to gain experience in some of the specialist areas of physiotherapy including neurology, respiratory care, coronary care, orthopaedics, women's health, care of the elderly, sports and out-patients.

 Tel: +353 1 896 2110 / 1